Chapter Twenty-Four: Analytics for Managerial Decision Making

 Casa de Deportes is a mega sporting goods store occupying 80,000 square feet of space in a rented retail center.
 Each department is evaluated for profitability based on the following information:

 Management is concerned about the Golf Department.
 If Golf is discontinued, only 70% of the general and administrative costs would be eliminated, rent and depreciation would continue to be incurred, and utilities would be reduced by only half.
 The selling costs would be completely eliminated.
 The unavoidable costs are shifted equally to the other departments (although other allocation methods could be used, the overall conclusions would not change).
 The income report “without golf” appears as follows:

 Discontinuing Golf will not help.
-The reallocation of unavoidable costs not only reduces overall profitability, but it also paints Camping in a precarious light.
+The reallocation of unavoidable costs not only reduces overall profitability, but it also moves Camping in a precarious direction.
 Further, this analysis does not take into account potential sales reductions in other departments that might occur from reductions in overall store traffic or incremental costs from closing a department (e.g., inventory write-offs).
 The decision to discontinue a product, department, or project can become quite complex.

 A business may have a broad product line and large customer base.
 However, a significant portion of its success may be centered around a narrow set of products, customers, and services.
 As a result, it may prove beneficial to adopt the 80/20 concept.

 The 80/20 business process focuses on what is most important (the 20% of the items that account for 80% of the value) and spends less effort on low-value drivers.
 The 80/20 process is used to simplify and focus on key parts of a business and reduce complexity that can often disguise what is most important.